 The success of any auction is competitive bidding the higher the volume of competitive bidders the higher the revenues, agreed?
-When you extend the ending time of a silent auction you not only erode the sense of urgency, but you may lose your attendees attention span that could decrease overall participation.
+When you extend the ending time of a silent auction you not only erode the sense of urgency, but you may lose your attendees’ attention span which could decrease overall participation.

-Let’s say that you move the ending time of the silent auction beyond the main event feature whether it be a live auction, a special appeal or a game of last hero.
-When that main feature ends people perceive that the function is over and will be thinking about going home, dancing, having a a nightcap or something else.
+Let’s say that you move the ending time of the silent auction beyond the main event feature whether it be a live auction, a special appeal, or a game of last hero.
+When that main feature ends people perceive that the function is over and will be thinking about going home, dancing, having a nightcap, or something else.

 The best time to end your silent auction is when you have everyone engaged.
 Why end at a time when your audience has diminished due to lack of interest or them being distracted by whatever they wish to do outside the time they have committed to participate?

 We were recently contracted by an organization that had been using Mobile bidding for a few years and liked it very much.
 The event was a hybrid with people on-site, in-person, and people bidding live, donating, and participating in the mobile silent auction remotely.
 We signed a contract and began to develop the run of show.
 It was then we discovered that they wished the silent auction to end the next day “because the extra time would allow for more revenue.”
 We advised against this, but they would not budge stating they “always did it that way”.
 This was one of the longer delays we have ever been involved with, so we decided to chart the activity for a case study.

 At this event, the organization extended the silent auction closing time 14 hours past the hybrid event bidding volume peak into the following Sunday to allow more time for bidding in hopes of realizing more revenue.

 This action resulted in a 68% reduction in total bidding volume as only 32% of bidders stayed engaged in bidding activity through to the next day.